emsilva/devcontainer/README.md

 All lines should resolve to `/usr/local/go/bin/go` (or a valid path under `$HOME/go/bin` if you later install tools there).

 **Extending Baseline**
-Add more universal tool directories only in `/etc/profile.d/00-core-path.sh` (keep it short).
-Per-user or language-specific additions belong in `env-base.sh`.
-Avoid duplicating the same path in multiple layers—shorter PATH = faster command lookup.
+Add universal tool directories in `env-base.sh` so all entry points share them.
+Keep `/etc/profile.d/00-core-path.sh` minimal since it simply bootstraps into the same script.

 **Troubleshooting Quick Test**
 If a tool seems missing in automation: `bash -lc 'echo $PATH'` then `bash -c 'echo $PATH'` – they should both contain `/usr/local/go/bin` and `$HOME/go/bin`.
 If not, rebuild the container (`devcontainer rebuild`).